Bulat-Ziganshin/DataSmoke/README.md

 - WordSmoker entropy: minimum 99.75%, average 99.93%, maximum 99.93%
 - Order1Smoker entropy: minimum 99.49%, average 99.86%, maximum 99.86%
 - DWordSmoker entropy: minimum 96.20%, average 96.95%, maximum 98.04%

+The whole idea of the library is that we get data of unknown type and analyze them to determine whether it's text, incompressible or so.
+Overall, I think that ByteSmoker should suffice for 95% of cases, failing only on repetitions of random data (such as two copies of the same zip file) and DWordSmoker should suffice on another 95%, failing on things like base64 encoding (random data of limited charset).
+I tend to consider as incompressible the data that has >90% for both ByteSmoker and DWordSmoker.
+Combining them together should provide us with algorithm processing 2 GB/s (since ByteSmoker and DWordSmoker employs different CPU resources) and able to determine almost any data that can be compressed by some algorithm.

+Please provide us with the samples of compressible data having unusually high "entropy" values, especially in ByteSmoker and DWordSmoker simultaneously.